autogluon/autogluon/docs/tutorials/timeseries/forecasting-indepth.md

 This tutorial provides an in-depth overview of the time series forecasting capabilities in AutoGluon.

 - What is probabilistic time series forecasting?
-- Forecasting time series with external covariates
+- Forecasting time series with additional information
 - Which forecasting models are available in AutoGluon?
 - How does AutoGluon evaluate performance of time series models?
 - What functionality does `TimeSeriesPredictor` offer?